klierik/simple-magento-vagrant/README.md

 ```
 .
 ..
-magento-project-folder    - my project folder
+magento    - magento project folder
 vagrant    - vagrant folder
 ```
-That\`s why i sync my folders in this way `config.vm.synced_folder "../magento-project-folder/", "/vagrant/httpdocs"`.
+That\`s why i sync my folders in this way `config.vm.synced_folder "../magento/", "/vagrant/httpdocs"`.
-Change `../magento-project-folder/` path to folder with your project (it\` can be relative or absolute url).
+Change `../magento/` path to folder with your project (it\` can be relative or absolute url).

 ## How to run? ##
 Download [latest Simple-Magento-Vagrant](https://github.com/klierik/simple-magento-vagrant/archive/master.zip) zip archive (and unpack it) or run '$ git clone git@github.com:klierik/simple-magento-vagrant.git' in your test folder.